zichong-huang/intuit/README.md

 - **ApiGatewayMethodRemoveItem**: API Gateway method for removing an item.
 - **ApiGatewayResourceHasItem**: API Gateway resource for checking if an item exists.
 - **ApiGatewayMethodHasItem**: API Gateway method for checking if an item exists.
+- **ApiGatewayResourceReset**: API Gateway resource for resetting the set.
+- **ApiGatewayMethodReset**: API Gateway method for resetting the set.
 - **ApiGatewayDeployment**: API Gateway deployment to the `prod` stage.
 - **LambdaInvokePermission**: Lambda function invocation permission for API Gateway.